 With an irrational unease of trying new things, compounded by a fear of change, I had to step out beyond my personal comfort zone to finally register for the Challenge.

-The 28 Day Challenge offered an on-line support system with guided meal plans and exercise regimes that rang true.
+The 28 Day Transformation offered an on-line support system with guided meal plans and exercise regimes that rang true.
 Once graduated, I assessed how far I had come in one month and committed myself to better health by joining Bootcamp in May.

 I went from a “I don’t do excercise classes” to a Bootcamp freak.